Calala Island: Private ownership

-In 1997, a number of Nicaraguan islands were purchased by the businessman, Peter Tsokos.
+In 1997, a number of Nicaraguan islands were purchased by businessmen.
 Calala Island was one of these islands and like many islands in the Caribbean, the purchase raised questions about the split between private and public use at the time.
 Necker island is one such example of this ongoing debate.
-Some in the media suggested Tsokos bought the islands as an investment, with the aims of developing these islands.
+Some in the media suggested that the islands were bought as an investment, with the aims of developing them.

 Tim and Sarah Wickham purchased Calala Island after their honeymoon on Petit St Vincent, with the aim of creating a resort on the island.
 The Wickham's then developed the island with the construction of a luxury resort.
-The island resort contains four guest suites at the beachfront, accommodating a total of 8 guests.
+The island resort contains six guest suites at the beachfront, accommodating a total of 12 guests.
 During interviews, Wickham stated that he wanted the island to be exclusive, but also protect the ecosystem.
 Apart from the suites, the island has 25 staff, a bar, two restaurants and a helipad.

 It received media coverage in 2017 after a week-long vacation had a price tag of $1 million.
 In early 2018, it was announced that Princess Eugenie became engaged to Jack Brooksbank while vacationing on Calala Island.